SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingModelsPolyData.md

 Navigate to “Model” tab and by “Solid Model Type” select “PolyData” Hit “Read Model” and select the model created with PolyData, in this case “demo.vtp”.
 The Model should appear in the Display Window.

+<font color="red">**HELPFUL HINT:** </font> **Boolean Solid:**
+At the end of the Boolean operation, a window pop up will display the number of free edges and bad cells on the surfaces.
+Bad cells are denoted by triangles that have more than one neighbor which should not be possible if you have a valid 3D surface.
+If these numbers are not zero, please report this occurence to the SimVascular development team.

+In addition, you should now be able to switch to the "PolyData -> Extract Faces" tab and see the face names retained from your group segmentations.
+There should be wall and cap surfaces.
+If there are two caps for a surface, this means that after lofting, this surface had two holes.
+For a typical model, you should have one vessel like this and the rest should have one cap.
+If you have two caps, it may be the case that one of your vessels does not completely intersect into another vessel.